sje30/schol2018/innovations.md

 **Published peer review reports**.
-Many journals now already or have pledged to provide greater transparency about the quality of peer review they provide by publishing the content of the reviewer reports alongside published articles.
+Many journals now already or have pledged to provide greater transparency about the quality of peer review they provide by publishing reviewer reports alongside published articles.
 Notably two large open access publishers PLOS and MDPI are amongst those that are pledging to provide greater transparency from 2019 [@asap_letter].
-PubPeer
-<https://pubpeer.com/> allows reviewers to 'claim' metadata records on
-their profile for peer reviewing and editorial work they have done.
+PubPeer (<https://pubpeer.com/>) allows reviewers to 'claim' metadata records on their profile for peer reviewing and editorial work they have done.

 **Post publication peer review**.
 A journal may immediately publish a